gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 Replace `<primary-node-url>` with the FQDN of the primary node.
 You can verify that the fingerprint was added by checking:

-- `/var/opt/gitlab/.ssh/known_hosts`
+- `/var/opt/gitlab/.ssh/known_hosts` for Omnibus installations or
+- `/home/git/.ssh/known_hosts` for installations from source

 ## Troubleshooting

 Setting up Geo requires careful attention to details and sometimes it's easy to miss a step.
-Here is a checklist of questions you should ask to try to detect where you have to fix:
+Here is a checklist of questions you should ask to try to detect where you have to fix (all commands and path locations are for Omnibus installs):

 - Is Postgres replication working?
 - Are my nodes pointing to the correct database instance?